 Having said that, it is still not something that takes place often.
 It really takes a lot of comments, statements and actions to take place for the children to truly be alienated from the other parent.

 Parental alienation should not be confused with realistic estrangement where the actions of the parent might be so severe that they causes the children to be estranged from them.
 In some cases, it might be hard to tell out of the gates whether there is parental alienation or realistic estrangement taking place.

 In term of how to prove parental alienation where it is alleged, it often requires a custody evaluation.
 During a full custody evaluation, a psychologist might be able to get enough information to render an opinion about parental alienation.

 Getting enough information for a custody evaluation often requires examining school and medical records.
 It often requires interviews with the children, the parties to the custody case and other individuals with relevant information.
 Additionally, it often requires psychological testing and perhaps a review of the psychological and/or psychiatric records of the parties and/or the children.

 Many individuals may believe that a judge can find parental alienation without an expert witness (usually a psychologist) performing a custody evaluation.
-But, usually, that is not the case and an expert opinion is necessary to find parental alienation.
+But, usually, that is not the case and expert opinion is necessary to find parental alienation.

 If you are going through a custody matter where parental alienation is alleged, you can contact Stange Law Firm, PC at 1-855-805-0595.